Scalable Protected Infrastructure (SPI)

 Connecting

-Similar to the non-SPI resources, SPI resources reqiure two-factor authentication.
+Similar to the non-SPI resources, SPI resources require two-factor authentication.
 If you are new to the center, you will receive a SecurID fob during the account approval/creation process.
 If you are an existing user of non-SPI resources, you can use the same SecurID fob and PIN used on your non-SPI account.

 Also similar to non-SPI resources, you will connect directly to the SPI resources through ssh.

-ORNL’s KDI users are an exception and can not by policy log directly into SPI resources.
+ORNL’s KDI users are an exception and cannot, by policy, log directly into SPI resources.
 KDI users, please follow the KDI documented procedures:

-- Login to https://kdivdi.ornl.gov with your KDI issued credentials
+1. Login to https://kdivdi.ornl.gov with your KDI issued credentials

-- Launch the Putty Application
+2. Launch the Putty Application

-- You will then be in an ssh terminal to authenticate with your OLCF credentials as detailed above.
+4. You will then be in an ssh terminal to authenticate with your OLCF credentials as detailed above.

 Note